grate-driver/grate/Vertex-Shader-ISA.md

 Scalar's MOV acts as vector's MOV, i.e. it fetches and writes all .xyzw components.

 ## Execution abortion
-Program execution aborts if rD, rA, rB or rC is set to an invalid value, even if it's not used by a particular instruction.
+Program execution aborts if:

+  1. rD, rA, rB or rC is set to an invalid value, even if it's not used by a particular instruction.
 For rA, rB and rC the invalid range is 32-63, for rD it is 32-62.

-Stack overflow/underflow leads to the abortion.
+  2. Export register number is invalid value 16-30.
+  3. On stack overflow/underflow.

 ## Export